top of page

 It was only natural that when I started painting in 2014 that my work would draw on my lifelong association with the land, in particular the animals I have the privilege of forming respectful relationships with.
 I paint with a heart that was broken so young by the ravages of drought and dingoes, only to be patched up time and time again by the genuine affection and trust only animals can afford us.

-A small mob gently feeding together - quietly interacting and living simply in the moment..... a steer watching me with slightly lifted chin, a turned ear, an alertness or softness of the eye.... nuances of emotion so obvious to me and to others who have truly observed livestock in their care.
-Observation of their body language enables us to handle our livestock in a calm and respectful manner.
+A wide-eyed steer watching me with slightly lifted chin, the wether with an ear turned, the athletic kelpie whose eyes will tell so much, the alertness or softness of the eye.... nuances of instinct and emotion that tell us so much and ultimately enable us to handle our livestock in a calm and respectful manner.

-I aim to tell each animal's story in a way that those who know their language can read it, and be carried away by it to their own happy memories of a life on the land.
+I hope each "moment" I paint will give people pause for thought, and that those already familiar with sheep, cattle and working dogs can savour it, and be carried away by it to their own happy memories of a life on the land.

-My artworks are held in collections throughout Australia and UK, and has featured in the US publication The Ag Mag.
+My artworks are held in collections throughout Australia, The USA and UK, and has featured in the US publication The Ag Mag.
 Some of my work is at Kathy Ellem Fine Art Gallery, Beechworth, Victoria

 "Kiss My Arse" was a finalist in the John Villiers Outback Art Prize 2022